AK2k30/npm-web-scrapper/README.md

 ## Environment Variables

-The tool requires a Groq API key, which is stored in a `.env` file.
+This package requires a Groq API key only if ai model doesn't work or you are not satisfied with the answer, which is stored in a `.env` file.
 The key is used to access Groq's AI model.

+* To set api key enter "api key" when chatbot is running.

 ### Setting Up the API Key